Content-Aware Mamba for Learned Image Compression: Introduction

-To overcome these limitations, we introduce Content-Adaptive Mamba (CAM), a dynamic SSM tailored to images.
-First, we address the content-agnostic fixed scan by clustering and reorganizing latent tokens to group content-similar tokens together.
-This ensures that tokens are processed in sequence based on their feature-space proximity rather than their spatial (Euclidean) arrangement, encouraging interaction between content-similar tokens.
-Intuitively, in the context of image compression, the core of nonlinear transformation lies in identifying tokens with similar content and eliminating redundancy between them.
-By enabling Mamba to perform continuous scanning for similar tokens, we preserve linear complexity while enhancing long-range interactions between similar tokens.
+To overcome these limitations and enhance the content-awareness of Mamba, we introduce Content-Aware Mamba, a dynamic SSM designed specifically for compression.
+First, CAM addresses the content-agnostic fixed scan by prioritizing interactions between content-correlated tokens.
+It achieves this by clustering latent tokens and reorganizing the token sequence to group similar tokens together.
+This ensures that tokens are processed based on their feature-space proximity rather than their original spatial arrangement.
+By allowing the scan to follow paths of high content similarity, we empower Mamba to capture long-range dependencies more effectively while maintaining its linear complexity.

-Second, we mitigate the strict causality and long-range decay by introducing a prompt dictionary to enhance the model’s global awareness.
-Compact prototype vectors are learned to capture shared semantic information for each cluster, while instance-specific prompts are dynamically generated from the dictionary.
-These prompts are integrated into the SSM, modulating hidden states and relaxing the strict causality with minimal computational overhead.
-By embedding categorical information and token relationships into the SSM, we expand its context and dynamism, enabling it to capture global dependencies more effectively.
+Second, to mitigate Mamba's inherent causality without the cost of multi-directional scanning, we introduce a prompting mechanism.
+We modulate the state-space representation by injecting sample-specific prompts constructed from clustering results and a distribution-aware dictionary.
+This prompt encodes global statistics to modulate SSM's hidden states, allowing information from the entire image to influence the sequence modeling process at every step.
+Consequently, information retention is no longer determined solely by preceding tokens but is also guided by the global priors.
+This approach effectively mitigates the strict causal chain without quadrupling the computational load.

-Together, these two strategies enable efficient, content-aware long-range modeling.
-Built on them, our Content-Adaptive Mamba-based LIC model, CMIC, attains state-of-the-art RD performance, surpassing the traditional codec VTM-21.0 by -15.91\%, -21.34\%, and -17.58\% BD-rate on the Kodak, Tecnick, and CLIC datasets, respectively.
-Our main contributions can be summarized as:
+These two strategies enable efficient, content-aware, and non-causal long-range modeling.
+Built upon this foundation, our Content-Aware Mamba-based LIC model, CMIC, achieves state-of-the-art (SOTA) RD performance, surpassing the traditional codec VTM-21.0 by 15.91\%, 21.34\%, and 17.58\% in BD-rate on the Kodak, Tecnick, and CLIC datasets.
+As illustrated in Fig. \ref{fig:teasor} (c), our model also demonstrates a significant performance gain over recent advanced Mamba-based LIC models.